MicrosoftDocs/Viva/workplace-analytics-insights/assign-licenses-pshell.md

 **If the script is successful but the output reports: Script completed, but the total number of users licensed is zero (0).**

 1. Confirm the user is not already licensed.
-2. Confirm the user is using the correct [Exchange Online plan](../setup/environment-requirements.md).
+2. Confirm the user is subscribed to a Microsoft or Office 365 E5 or E3 plan.
 3. Confirm the users UPN or proxy email address resolves in the environment.

 ## Related topics